 A novelette of environMENTAL horror.

-“In a world prepared for unstoppable global warming, not a sudden mini ice age, a holocausting Echo-Dictatorship born of a global economic depression battles against the forces of Capitalist Freedom. “
+“In a world prepared for unstoppable global warming instead of a sudden mini ice age, a holocausting Echo-Dictatorship born of a global economic depression battles against what remains of the heroic forces of Freedom. “

 At first they just came for the light bulbs and I did not speak out.

 Because these days, I like to hide out in the darkness of my nice WARM basement.

 Then they came for the plastic bags and I did not speak out.